guvenk/RecipeAPI/ReadMe.md

 ## Installation

-Project requires a SQL or SQLEXPRESS instance to be available.
+- Project requires a SQL or SQLEXPRESS instance to be available.
 Connection string in appsettings.json should be adjusted accordingly.
+- Please use Update-Database command on Package Manager Console to create the database.

 ## Libraries and Frameworks
 - .Net Core 5.0